open-rsx/rsb-manual/common-command-line-options.rst

 .. option:: --idl-path DIRECTORIES, -I DIRECTORIES

-   :samp:`{DIRECTORIES}` is a list of paths from which data definitions should be loaded.
+   :samp:`{DIRECTORIES}` is a list of ``:``\ -separated directory names from which data definitions should be loaded.
 This option can be supplied multiple times.

    .. note::